 Who translated Vernon Subutex 1 by Virginie Despentes into English?

-Email your answer with your name, address and telephone number to email@example.com by 31 January 2019.
+Email us with your answer and name, address and telephone number by 31 January 2019.

 Polly Wright (BA English Literature, 1974) selects five books that the Writers’ Reading Group have found exciting, that showcase a creative response to existing literature and which she has used in her own teaching.